The Scene

 In 2007, Ed was selected to be the poster artist for Batavia’s Art In Your Eye festival.
 It was then that organizers visited his studio and saw firsthand his vast collection of art, most of it his own, but also the work of artist friends.

-They were so intrigued by his many self-portraits that a second piece of art was selected for purchase for the Art in Your Eye collection.
+They were so intrigued by his many self-portraits that a second piece of art was selected for purchase for the Art In Your Eye collection.
 His artwork was not only featured on the annual poster, but both pieces adorned festival T-shirts and canvas bags.
-Organizers of Art in Your Eye continued to enjoy the friendship developed with Ed and Joyce, long after the Batavia festival ended a few years later.
+Organizers of Art In Your Eye continued to enjoy the friendship developed with Ed and Joyce, long after the Batavia festival ended a few years later.

 Besides the self-portraits, there are colorful abstracts, portraits and a vast collection of life drawings.
-Of special interest is his homage to his Art Institute teacher and mentor, Boris Anisfeld, a Russian American painter and theater designer.
+Of special interest is his homage to his Art Institute teacher and mentor, Boris Anisfeld, a famed Russian American painter and theater designer.

 All sales are final.
 For more information about Dlugopolski, visit www.waterstreetstudios.org/eds-studio.